freddie-nelson/blaze/README.md

 # Blaze

-A basic voxel engine in TypeScript and WebGL
+A fast and simple WebGL 2 voxel game engine written in TypeScript

 # Goals